Happy couple receiving house keys.

 But landlords can require the tenant to have insurance that covers any damage their pet might cause to the property.

 Tenants will be able to use a new, free service to register complaints they have against their landlord.
-The new ombudsmen, which all private landlords must join by law, will be able to force landlords to provide information, take remedial action, and pay compensation.
+The new ombudsman, which all private landlords must join by law, will be able to force landlords to provide information, take remedial action, and pay compensation.

 Additionally, all private sector landlords of assured and regulated tenancies will be legally required to register themselves and their properties on a national database.
 For landlords, the database will allow them to access relevant guidance and ensure that they are easily notified of any changes to regulations they need to know about.
-Tenants will also be able to view information on prospective landlords before and during tenancies, protecting them from unscrupulous or criminal landlords.

 How will the changes affect the Buy to Let market?